David Bickerstaff 25 March 2021 3 min read

 • Consider buyers in an industry where social proof, word of mouth, and peer-approval is paramount.
 Collecting and displaying (genuine) product reviews can give extra reassurance or help validate purchasing decisions.

 • Explainer or demo videos can further educate a buyer trying to source niche product, so don’t forget about visual media here.
-Diagrams can work well also.
+Diagrams and maps can work well also - these graphic assets can visualize step-by-step guidelines and troubleshooting hacks.

 It pays to remember that “content” isn’t just limited to words on a page – it encompasses everything the user can consume, and so should naturally take on different forms.
 When it comes to execution, an integrated ecommerce platform will help streamline content creation, taking product information from ERP data, embedding videos and images on the product page, offering downloadable documents, and more.